mcsee/Software-Design-Articles/Articles/TDD/How to Squeeze Test Driven Development on Legacy Systems/readme.md

 - It’s __very possible__ to make TDD on existing projects with lots of code.

-- TDD does not replace or overlap QA Process and tasks.
+- TDD doesn't replace or overlap QA Process and tasks.

 - Multiple roles were involved and added value: Developers, QA engineers, Customers and Code Reviewers.